iljungr/ORBL_tools/README.md

   larger numbers indicating more constraint.

 ## Installation

+Install with the following line on a unix shell.
+It should only take a few seconds.
 ```
 git clone https://github.com/iljungr/ORBL_tools.git
 ```
-Test by running:
+Test by running the following, which should take less than a minute and not report errors.
 ```
 cd ORBL_tools
 python -m unittest test_ORBL
 ```
 ORBL has been tested in python 2.7.16 and python 3.12.4 but should work using other versions of python 2.7 and 3.

-Requires an internet connection for downloading alignments.
+Running orbl.py requires an internet connection for downloading alignments.

 ## Usage Summary
 ```